Optimal multiple change-point detection for high-dimensional data: A Generic algorithm for multiscale change-point detection on a grid

 \section{A Generic algorithm for multiscale change-point detection on a grid}

 In this section, we study the problem of change-point detection in the general setting defined in \Cref{sec:setting_general}.
-We propose an algorithm that aggregates a collection of homogeneity tests, performed at many positions, and for many scales, of our data.
-We prove that under some conditions on these tests - that have to be fulfilled on an event of high probability - the algorithm performs the change-point detection task.
+We introduce a bottom-up algorithm that aggregates a collection of homogeneity tests, performed at many positions, and for many scales, of our data.
+Then, we establish that, under some conditions on these tests, the procedure detects significant change-points.